 Management roles vary by organization, depending on a company’s history, the characteristics of its industry, and the demands of investors.
 And although fitting CFOs into a clear-cut typology may seem artificial, we found it useful to understand how companies are filling the role to get a clearer picture of how it’s changing.
 Based on our research, we categorize CFOs into four general profiles.

-Here at Cowen Partners we are all about results and nothing drives results and creates value for our clients like finding them a qualified Chief Financial Officer.
+At Cowen Partners, we are all about results and nothing drives results and creates value for our clients like finding them a qualified Chief Financial Officer.
 Our President and Founding Partner, Shawn Cole is a thought leader on the subject and contributes to several publications, including CFO.com, IPOHub, and CFO Magazine.

 Check out our industry-leading resources to see why Cowen Partners is a 5-star retained executive search firm in New York City, Chicago, Seattle, Dallas, Los Angeles, and beyond: